Zoardedz/stemnotes/Biology/LO6.md

 # The Enter S Checkpoint (Exit G1 Checkpoint)

 Before the cell commits to the S stage, the cell should check nutritional state of the cell and check the resources for DNA replication as well as the integrity of the DNA itself.
+If this checkpoint fails, the cell undergoes the G0 nondividing state.

+Some cells are always in the G0 state like nerve cells, red blood cells and liver cells.
+Although liver cells are an exception and can be called back by external factors to go back in the cell cycle again.

 	In yeast, the cell checks its own size to see if it's ready to enter the S stage.